 Don’t be fooled by these solar lenders telling you it’s their way or the highway.
 As a customer you should be informed on what works best for your individual situation.
 Dealer fee loans are as simple as an online application done within minutes, while credit unions typically require income documentation, which a couple of hours longer.
 Sure, a quick application may be more convenient, but we can all agree that taking a little more time to avoid paying thousands of dollars is worth it.

-Here at Kasselman Solar, your assigned Project Manager simplifies the process even further by guiding you through the financing process.
+At Kasselman Solar, you are assigned a Project Manager that walks you through the financial process, keeping it as simple as possible.
 We work with independent credit unions, banks, and private lenders so that our customers can be comfortable in the investment that is their solar system.
 Let Kasselman’s 75+ years of reliably serving New York give you the peace of mind in your journey and investment into solar.

 “Reputation Forged By Results.
 Relationships Built On Trust.”